 The Urban Channel Pipeline (UCP) Project is supported through $62.2 million in Commonwealth funding and is being delivered in partnership with the NSW Government under the Australian Government’s Resilient Rivers Water Infrastructure Program.

-The project is designed to replace inefficient aging channels around Griffith and Leeton with 47.5 kilometres of new pipeline.
-As part of this over 2,675 megalitres of unproductive water will be recovered, a significant portion of which will be returned to the Commonwealth to contribute to delivering the 450 gigalitres of additional environmental water for the Murray-Darling Basin.
+The project will replace aging, inefficient channels around Griffith and Leeton.
+As part of this over 2,675 megalitres of water will be recovered, a significant portion of which will be returned to the Australian Government to contribute to delivering the 450 gigalitres of additional environmental water for the Murray-Darling Basin.

 What are the benefits of the UCP?